August 20, 2018

 As these trials run, it may make sense to terminate those that appear less promising and start others in their place (a concept known as “early stopping”).
 Currently, engineers must handle this by manually monitoring job progress, which could potentially involve comparing log files from hundreds or thousands of in-flight tasks.
 A better solution would automate this search over the experimenter’s parameters of interest.

 Smart Fault Tolerance

 Run enough experiments and eventually one will crash.
 While cluster managers do provide fault tolerance, their default policy is to restart failed jobs from scratch.
 This makes sense given they know nothing about the particular process that crashed.
 However, in the context of a DL training job, this can end up wasting a lot of time.
 The smarter approach would be to save training progress periodically and then automatically restart from the last checkpoint after a crash.

 Low-Friction Multi-GPU Training

 As models and datasets grow, so does training time.
 One way to offset this is to use multi-GPU training, a technique which splits the work across multiple GPUs on the same machine.
 The most common approach uses synchronous data parallelism, where each GPU gets a copy of the model and subset of the data.
 After each device executes its own set of computations, the results are combined to produce weight updates.

 While popular frameworks like TensorFlow and Keras support this feature, enabling it is not trivial.
 Their implementations require significant boilerplate code and careful orchestration.
 In a perfect world, the only thing required to start a multi-GPU training job would be to specify the desired number of GPUs to train on.

 Nope!
-PEDL can also be installed directly on bare metal where it will provide all the necessary resource management for you.
+Determined can also be installed directly on bare metal where it will provide all the necessary resource management for you.

 Ready to take your deep learning team’s productivity to the next level?
-Send us an email to get started.
+Determined is open source – check it out on GitHub to get started!